TheCompletionsGroup/TCTUserManual/manuscript/Skyline.md

 ![Reports > Skyline](images\Reports-Skyline.PNG)

 ##Skyline View
 The initial view shows the entire project.
+Depending on the size of the project, the text size may initially be small.
 ![Skyline initial view](images\Skylineall.PNG)

-Depending on the size of the project, the text size may initially be small.

-###Zooming in Skyline:
+###Zooming in Skyline
   - Zoom in and out by scrolling with the mouse
   - Move to different parts of the skyline by clicking and dragging on the page